-You don't even need to be a photographer to love this style of holiday - who wouldn't like a bit of extra patience from their tour leaders, or to be given the opportunity to fly over the migrating herds of Africa in a doors-off plane or over a beautiful coastline in a doors-off helicopter for some epic views?
+You don't even need to be a photographer to love this style of holiday - who wouldn't like a bit of luxury and a bit of extra patience from their tour leaders, or to be given the opportunity to fly over lakes covered in pink flamingos in Africa in a doors-off plane or over a beautiful coastline in a doors-off helicopter for some epic views?
 Stay on a private island, learn some new skills with your photography, make some new friends and have an unforgettable, unique holiday - all at the same time!
 Sound good?
-Well, there's a reason more than half of our guests come back again, and again!
+Well, there's a reason more than half of our guests come back again, and again on our photo tours!

 The level of physical activity varies for each of our tours, however none involve strenuous hiking or anything like that.
 In Kenya, for example, the hardest thing you'll have to do is walk to and from your tour vehicle mostly, other destinations involve things like optional snorkelling, or may include short walks or humid conditions.
 We've had 83 year old guests, guests with bad knees and even heart-conditions do even what we consider our most strenuous tours, so rest assured the tour you're looking at is very likely achievable.
 If you're concerned, just ask us.
 The tour information booklet we provide for each tour gives a clearer indication of what's involved for each destination.
 We're very mindful of the abilities of our guests and can always provide less demanding alternatives for those wishing a break.